grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 The correct way to use aliases depends on whether the project is versioned or not.

-**Unversioned projects**
+#### Unversioned projects

-: Include an `aliases` entry that refers to the initial published website directory.
+Include an `aliases` entry that refers to the initial published website directory.
 Adding an `aliases` entry makes it safer to move content around as the redirect from old to new page location is already in place.
 Hugo doesn't create a redirect `.html` file when the directory is already populated with content.
+Aliases can be relative or absolute paths.

-: > **Note:** The published directory is dependent on which `content` subdirectory documentation is synced to in the website repository.
+> **Note:** The published directory is dependent on which `content` subdirectory documentation is synced to in the website repository.
-: > For example, documentation synced to a the `content/docs` directory requires the `/docs` prefix.
+> For example, documentation synced to a the `content/docs` directory requires the `/docs` prefix.

-**Versioned projects**
+#### Versioned projects

-: Do not include an `aliases` entry that refers to the initial published website directory.
+Do not include an `aliases` entry that refers to the initial published website directory.
 The version in the URL path can cause undesirable redirects, such as a redirect from latest content to an old version.
+Aliases should be relative and not absolute paths so that old versions do not steal redirects from "latest" content when it is moved around.